Analysis of a wide range of fluids and solids using rheological techniques undertaken by our experts

 Understanding the rheological (flow) properties of a polymer helps obtain optimized material properties during the molding process.
 Rheology testing can determine if materials are processed properly with minimal product degradation.
 Rheological tests to measure the viscosity of a polymer ranging from single point tests to variable shear-rate tests.

-Rheology tests are performed while the polymer is in the melt phase or while the polymer has been dissolved in a solvent for Intrinsic Viscosity and Relative Viscosity.
-Rheology laboratories are located in Europe and North America, and samples can be shipped to the labs from most locations.
+Fluid Rheology tests are performed while the polymer is in the melt phase or while the polymer has been dissolved in a solvent for Intrinsic Viscosity and Relative Viscosity.

 Two major rheological analysis methods are available for the characterisation of creams/pastes and semi-solids, such as Controlled Stress Rheology (Rheometrics SR500) to predict properties such as shelf life/ease of application and stability - sedimentation rate - performed over a variety of test temperatures) and Controlled Strain Rate Rheology (Rheometrics ARES, RDAII).

 We also provide Dynamic oscillatory rheology can also be performed which provides much more information on the microscopic structure of viscoelastic materials (such as creams and pastes) as well as further tests to determine the limit of the linear viscoelastic response, dispersion quality and also material thixotropy, elasticity and stiffness values.